JanisTzou/scrape-flow/README.md

 ## Introduction

 Experimental library for asynchronous web scraping.
 What needs to be scraped is defined as a sequence of steps in a fluent and declarative way.
-The resuling code has a tree-like structure that follows the parsed site's DOM structure and the levels of followed links.
+The resulting code has a tree-like structure that follows the parsed site's DOM structure and the levels of followed links.

 The library aims to solve common scraping problems which can become challenging when using generally available low-level libraries like HtmlUnit for asynchronous fault-tolerant scraping: